 Vintage 2014 was a season of extremes for us all in McLaren Vale.
 We had great winter rains which gave us a full soil moisture profile in time for a dry and windy spring.
 They don’t call it windy Willunga for nothing.
 We had a series of very hot days in January, followed by about 45mm of rain over a 48 period in early February which slowed ripening of our red grapes right down.
 We had picked all of our white grapes prior to the rain ‘event’ and so we had a decent break between whites and reds, like the good old days.
 Joch’s analysis of 2014 is that it was a gentleman’s vintage – everything came in slowly and in order.

 "Scarce Earth is a McLaren Vale initiative exploring and celebrating the geological climatic and soil diversity of the region.
 All wines come from a single block, a small plot of land with a unique flavour profile and personality."

-The 2012 Braden’s Shiraz is made using grapes from our Braden’s Vineyard.
+The 2014 Braden’s Shiraz is made using grapes from our Braden’s Vineyard.
 It has been hand-made, hand bottled and is unfiltered.
-The wine was open fermented and then matured in five year old French oak to allow the expression of the vineyard in its purest form.
+The wine was open fermented and spent no time in oak to allow the expression of the vineyard in its purest form.

 Soil Type: Bay of Biscay

 Geology: Christies Beach Formation, Quaternary period.

 Vine clone: Unknown, thought to be a Reynell selection